Your Guide To Rhodes Island, Greece

 From an architectural point of view, the huge palace has characteristic spherical towers and a magnificent arched gate.
 It has over 150 rooms with spectacular marble floors, sumptuous carpets, lavish furniture, and extraordinary Oriental decorative objects.

-Modern times, the palaces functioned as a holiday residence for the King of Italy, Victor Emmanuel III, and the Italian dictator Benito Mussolini.
+In modern times, the palaces functioned as a holiday residence for the King of Italy, Victor Emmanuel III, and the Italian dictator Benito Mussolini.
 The first floor hosts the official rooms and the exclusive private quarters of the Grand Master.
-The impressive ballroom and the elegant Music room are two of the places you don’t want to miss.
+The impressive ballroom and the elegant Music room are two of the best places you don’t want to miss.

 The site represents one of the country’s finest examples of Hellenistic towns, and much of it is still to be unearthed.
 However, visitors can discover some remarkable monuments, including the Temple of Athena Polias and Zeus Polieus, featuring massive Doric columns and porticoes.